sdgilley/rebrand/README.md

    - Apply cleanup from `cleanup.csv`
    - Restore protected terms

+### Bookmark Cleanup (`fix-bookmarks.py`)

+This script applies **only cleanup replacements** to fix bookmarks and links across ALL directories:

+1. **Cleanup-Only Processing**:
+   - Processes ALL folders (no directory skipping)
+   - Only applies replacements from `cleanup.csv`
+   - Ideal for fixing bookmarks in files that are normally skipped

+2. **Use Cases**:
+   - Fix bookmark references in skipped directories (e.g., content-safety)
+   - Apply cleanup patterns without other replacements
+   - Safe to run multiple times (cleanup patterns are typically harmless)

+3. **Files Used**:
+   - `patterns/cleanup.csv` - Cleanup replacements (typically bookmark fixes)
+   - `patterns/never.csv` - Protected terms that should never change

+4. **Processing Order**:
+   - Load and protect never-replace terms
+   - Apply cleanup replacements from `cleanup.csv`
+   - Restore protected terms
+   - Report number of files modified

 ## Usage

 1. **Create a new branch** in your fork of azure-ai-docs-pr, based on your release branch.